sebastianselander/file-sorter/README.md

 Running file-sorter on a directory starts a service that watches for 'added file events'.
 On such an event, the added file is moved into an appropriate sub-directory.
 Unless modified by a configuration file this is a directory matching the file extension.

+Files are moved after the event ModifiedAttritbute.
+This is the last event sent when files are downloaded.
+For curl and friends the last event sent is CloseWrite, and to solve this we try to move the file 0.5 seconds after getting a CloseWrite, if the file still exists at the original path.

 ## Config
 Where files are moved can be customized by a configuration file.